ZatkovaV/Librarify/README.md

 ```
 If a param is not given, default null value will be assigned.
 Array of authors can contain as many authors as you wish.
-Authors are unique, so if one of more of given authors have already been created before, their id is assigned to new book.
+Authors are unique, so if one or more of given authors have already been created before, their id is assigned to new book.
 Otherwise they are created first.

 ##### Read
 ```
-curl -i -H "Accept: application/json" http://server:port/books/id/545766544/name/some_name/desc/description/author/554545456456/author_name/some_author_name
+curl -i -H "Accept: application/json" http://server:port/books/id/:id/name/:name/desc/:desc/author/:author_id/author_name/:author_name
 ```
 Optional parameters are:
 * id - id of book